 You may find it helpful to use one of the following types of organizational strategies with your outline:

-Standard structure: This type of organization is one you are probably very familiar with from your academic writing.
-In your first paragraph, you introduce the main points of your essay.
+Standard structure: In your first paragraph, you introduce the main points of your essay.
 In the following paragraphs, you provide evidence to support each of your main points (usually defending one point per paragraph).
 In your final paragraph, you reiterate your main points in the context of the evidence you presented, possibly leaving the reader with some “big idea” that takes your message one step further.

 If you use this structure, make sure that you provide adequate reflection on how your two disparate ideas connect (or don’t connect) to each other.
 Make your arguments explicit; don't leave it up to the audience to figure out your points.
-Also, don’t get too abstract or philosophical in your comparisons.
-You don’t need to say something profound; rather, just be yourself.
 Remember, your discussion should always lead back to you and your motivations to enter your health profession of choice.

-Chronology: In this type of outline, the writer takes the reader through the various steps in his/her life that led him/her to medicine.
-The introduction is usually the initial event that started the writer on his/her journey toward becoming a doctor.
-The writer then generally recounts the subsequent events in which he/she further explored and/or was further drawn into the medical profession before concluding with how all these events brought him/her to where he/she is today.
+Chronology: In this type of outline, the writer takes the reader through the various steps in their life that led them to medicine/dentistry.
+The introduction is usually the initial event that started the writer on their journey, followed by the subsequent events through which they further explored the medical profession before concluding with how these events brought them to where they are today.

-The advantage of this approach is that it allows for a more personal approach and helps the admissions committee to know you by turning the focus of the essay to you throughout the various stages of your life.
+The structure allows for a more personal approach and helps the admissions committee to know you by turning the focus of the essay to your life throughout various stages.
 The drawback is that the points you are trying to make can get lost in the narration of your life.
-To avoid this potential danger, make sure you clearly state how each of these events shaped you and your decision to pursue a health profession as well as the important lessons you learned along the way.
+To avoid this potential danger, make sure you clearly state how each of these events shaped you and your decision to pursue a health profession as well as the important lessons you learned.